odnaiviv/CSC-1301/README.md

-# csc1301-summer2020
+# CSC 1301: Summer 2020

-A collection of homeworks and labs I did in my CSC 1301 class during the Summer 2020 semester.
+A collection of homeworks and labs I did in my Java I class during the summer of 2020.